pawelgrzybek/pawelgrzybek.com/content/posts/2025-05-31-top-picks-2025-may/index.md

 ### [Are 'CSS Carousels' accessible?](https://www.sarasoueidan.com/blog/css-carousels-accessibility/)

-Sara took a little break from blogging and social media, but now she is back with a really good write-up about the issues with much-hyped last month's pure CSS solutions for carousels.
+Sara took a little break from blogging and social media, but now she is back with a really good write-up about the issues with last month’s much-hyped pure CSS solutions for carousels.
 Not only does it highlight the issues with the current state of this implementation, but it also works as a good primer on accessibility debugging, understanding the accessibility tree and other basic concepts.

 ### [How to title your blog post or whatever](https://dynomight.net/titles/)